PromptVision-AI/llm-chatbot/README.md

 ### 3. Image Inpainting (Stable Diffusion XL)

 The agent uses Stable Diffusion XL for high-quality inpainting to modify objects based on text prompts.
+The implementation is a two-stage process:

+**Technical Implementation:**
+1. **Base Inpainting Model (SDXL Inpaint):**
+   - Takes the original image, a mask, and a text prompt
+   - Performs initial inpainting up to a defined denoising threshold (0.8)
+   - Outputs latent representations rather than a final image
+   - Uses 28 inference steps with DPMSolverMultistepScheduler
+   - Applies a default negative prompt to avoid unwanted artifacts

+2. **Refiner Model (SDXL Img2Img):**
+   - Takes the latents from the base model
+   - Continues the denoising process from where the base model stopped
+   - Uses 15 inference steps to refine details and add photorealism
+   - Outputs the final high-quality image

+3. **Memory Optimization:**
+   - Implements VRAM management between stages
+   - Moves the base model to CPU after first stage
+   - Uses model CPU offloading
+   - Enables xformers for memory-efficient attention
+   - Implements VAE tiling for processing larger images

+4. **Preprocessing:**
+   - Ensures image dimensions are multiples of 8 (required by VAE)
+   - Prepares mask with blurring and thresholding for smoother blending
+   - Handles resolution consistency between image and mask

 **Input:**
 ```json